stanuch/gc-content-analyzer/README.md

 - GC-rich regions (CpG islands) are often associated with promoter regions and gene regulation.

 ## ⭐️ Current Features
-- Read DNA sequences from FASTA files
+- Read DNA/RNA sequences from FASTA files
-- Calculate global GC%
+- Calculate global GC % content
-- Perform sliding window GC% analysis
+- Display results in the terminal (not fully done)
-- Display results in the terminal
+- ~~Perform sliding window GC% analysis~~

 ## 💾 Requirements:

 - Python 3.8+
 - Biopython (FASTA parsing)
-- Matplotlib / Plotly (optional, for visualization)
+- ~~Matplotlib / Plotly~~

 ## 💻 How to use
 **1. Clone the repository:**